The short version: In order to provide you with editing services, I need some personal information, such as your name, email address and home address.

-The long version: I, Kelly Urgan, operating as Editegrity, offer freelance copy-editing, proofreading, developmental editing, manuscript critique, and beta reading services to businesses and individuals.
+The long version: I, Kelly Urgan, operating as Editegrity, offer freelance copy-editing, proofreading, developmental editing and manuscript critique services to publishers, businesses and individuals.

 This policy describes how I use and protect the information you give me.
 If you are asked to provide information, it will only be used in the ways stated in this policy.

 1. Why do I collect data from you?

 I collect and use certain information about you in order to:

 respond to your requests for information (e.g. quote for editorial services),

 allow me to contact you while an editing project is ongoing,

 enable certain functions on this website,